-The above are also the Key Management Personnel and their pay settlements are dealt with in accordance with the Whole School Pay Policy and Appraisal Policy.
+The Senior Manager is also the Key Management Personnel and their pay settlements are dealt with in accordance with the Whole School Pay Policy and Appraisal Policy.

 Pay ranges are set and increments are only processed within these pay ranges once the Governors are satisfied that the policy has been subjected to rigger.